 The settlement limit is the maximum that can be settled out of a user's WePay account and into their personal bank account.
 This threshold determines the amount that can be immediately withdrawn every week.
 Any amount over (totaling over) this threshold will be available 7 days after first being received.

-If your total payments for the week is less than the limit then no funds will be held, you can immediately withdraw.
+If your total payments for the week are less than the limit, then no funds will be held.
+Those funds will be withdrawn daily.

 Setting up WePay

 For information on how to set up WePay and JobNimbus Payments in your JobNimbus account, please visit our article on Setting up WePay.

 Our WePay integration is only available to U.S. customers at this time.